The Elements of Classical Music: A Comprehensive Guide

 Multi-Movement Journeys

 Symphonies and concertos often follow a four-movement structure: a lively opening, a slow lyrical movement, a dance-like third movement, and a triumphant finale.
 Haydn’s Symphony No. 94, nicknamed “Surprise,” contrasts a gentle theme in the second movement with a sudden fortissimo chord, illustrating how composers subverted expectations.
+These multi-movement works allowed for emotional variety and thematic richness within a single composition.

 The Rise of the Orchestra